-Entering requests in the House Appropriations Committee database-
+Entering Requests in the House Appropriations Committee Database

 - All requests CPF, program, and language must be entered into the online database.
+Information entered into the database must match the signed Member letter. - Insert the appropriate information in each text field in the online database.
+If the character limit of a text field prevents the user from entering in all of the proposed text, please insert a summary that describes the purpose and effect of the proposed language and upload a document containing the full text.
+Do not insert "refer to attachment" or anything similar without also inserting such a summary directly into the text field. - Except as described above, text fields in the database may only contain the exact text (including punctuation, such as quote marks) proposed for inclusion in the bill or report.
+Any additional background, description, or context the user wishes to provide can be included in the letter signed by the Member and uploaded into the database.

-Request forms must match the signed Member letter. - Each office is responsible only for their requests and one office cannot enter requests into the database for another office. - For CPF requests: - They must be for fiscal year 2022 funds only and cannot include multi-year funding. - Include accurate recipient information when filling out the online request.
+• Each office is responsible only for their requests and one office cannot enter requests into the database for another office.

+For CPF requests:

+- o May be for fiscal year 2023 funds only and cannot include multi-year funding. - Include accurate recipient information when filling out the online request.
 The recipient name entered into the online database should be the legal name of the organization that will be receiving these funds.
 Please do not include abbreviations, acronyms, or use a "The" before the recipient name. - Include a project description consisting of not more than 1,000 characters.
-Please include the type of CPF project at the beginning of the description (Pre-Disaster Mitigation Grant; Nonprofit Security Grant; or Emergency Operations Center Grant).

-- o Include a budget describing in detail how the requested federal funding will be used by the grantee. - Include an explanation of why the project is a good use of taxpayer funds-this information must also be included on the Member's official House website (explained below). - o Indicate whether you are aware of another Member making a request for this same project (just Yes/No, not which Member(s)). - All project information submitted to the database must be consistent with the information included in the signed disclosure of financial interest certification letter.
+Please include the type of CPF project at the beginning of the description (Pre-Disaster Mitigation Grant or Emergency Operations Center Grant). - o Include a budget describing in detail how the requested federal funding will be used by the grantee. - Include an explanation of why the project is a good use of taxpayer funds-this information must also be included on the Member's official House website (explained below). - o Indicate whether you are aware of another Member making a request for this same project (just Yes/No, not which Member(s)). - All project information submitted through the database must be consistent with the information included in the signed disclosure of financial interest certification letter. - Project funding for fiscal year 2022 ranged between \$36,000 and \$3,000,000 for Emergency Operations Center grants and between \$150,000 and \$9,950,000 for Pre-Disaster Mitigation grants.
+We do not expect to fund projects for fiscal year 2023 that exceed the maximum amounts for fiscal year 2022.
+In addition, while we will otherwise try to provide the full federal cost share for funded CPFs, overall demand may limit our ability to do so.
+Members are encouraged to make clear the minimum amount of federal funding for a project required in order for it to move forward.

+Signed Letter

-Signed Letter-Each Member must provide a single signed letter including a list of all CPF, program, and language requests being made for the Homeland Security Appropriations bill.
-This letter should be converted to a PDF and uploaded to the online database.
+Each Member must provide a single, signed letter that lists all CPF, program, and language requests for the Homeland Security Appropriations bill.
+This letter should be converted to a